ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.36] 19.09.2017 =
+* New: It's possible to set any URE's option value programmatically: use custom filter 'ure_get_option_<option_name>'.
+It takes a single parameter with current/default value for required options.
+  Full list of User Role Editor options is available here: https://www.role-editor.com/documentation/options-list
+* Update: Users page - Grant Roles.
+It's possible to change just "Other roles" for multiple users and leave their primary roles untouched.
+Just leave a "Primary role" field empty.
+If you select the "- No role for this site -" option from a "Primary role" drop-down list, plugin will revoke all roles from the selected users.
+* Update: Options page screen help text was updated.
+* Fix: Additional (other) default roles set at URE's settings page are not granted to a new user now, if they were deselected at a 'Add New User' page.

 = [4.35.3] 20.07.2017 =
 * Fix: Multiple roles assignment (including default roles) did not work at "Users->Add New" new-user.php (contexts: add-existing-user, add-new-user) page for WordPress multisite.